murdockcrc/flightsim/_posts/2020-09-25-019-trinidad-tobago-boa-vista.md

 That's it for us in the Caribbean.
 I'm sure we missed a lot of lovely places in this area, but we can't hang around for too long in a single region, we've got a world to explore.

 We will cross Venezuela and land at Boa Vista in Brazil.
+We will continue through the eastern part of the South American subcontinent until we reach its end at Ushuaia.
+But there's still a couple of stop before we get there.

 ![](/images/019-ttpp-sbbv-01.jpg)